 7 DIY Litter Box Ideas Your Cat Will Love

 If you haven’t had a litter box problem with your cat, consider yourself lucky.
-Many people get away with just setting up a box and hoping their cat uses it (no litter box training required!).
-For others… they need me.
+Many people get away with just setting up a box and hoping their cat uses it (no litter box training required).
+For others, their cat has more particular needs.

-While there are many things that can drive a cat to not want to use their litter box including the location, the type of litter, or a medical problem, one of the biggest problems I see with clients is the box itself.
-In many cases, they haven’t found a box that meets their cats’ preferences while balancing the human needs of keeping a clean home.
+While there are many things that can drive a cat to not want to use their litter box including the location, the type of litter, or a medical problem, one of the biggest problems I see with clients is the litter box itself.
+Making your own litter box allows you to overcome many of the problems with store bought litter boxes such as the size or height of the walls.
+Plus, they’re usually less expensive.

 A gray and white cat sitting in a cardboard box.